nullvalue0/StormDoor/README.md

 # StormDoor
 StormDoor is a BBS door game development kit.
 It was developed in Visual Basic 6.0 and builds to an OCX control.
-It was fairly complete including methods to generate ANSI colors, read dropfile properties, respond to user input, and fire different events.
+It is fairly complete including methods to generate ANSI colors, read dropfile properties, respond to user input, multinode support, and fire different events.

 There are also a number of sample door games included showing usage of various features, including:
 - Sending different color foreground/background text